Detailed listings of courses currently being offered by the Classics Department may be found by visiting SPIRE.

 Classics 103: Introduction to Classical Archaeology (AT).
 Material history of ancient Greece and Rome, including the relation of physical space to social and political development of those regions.

-Classics 200: The Golden Age of Greece (HS).
-Survey of the art, history, literature, and social culture of ancient Greece, focusing on the Persian invasions, the Age of Pericles, and the rise of Athens (5th-century Greece).
+Classics 200: Greece in the Age of Democracy (HS).
+Survey of the art, history, literature, and social culture of ancient Greece, focusing on the Persian invasions and the rise of Athens (5th-century Greece).

 Classics 224: Greek Mythology (AL).
 Structure and meaning of ancient Greek myths, including their social and religious contexts.